 - A. The process for petitioning organizations shall be as follows: - 1.
-Complete the New Organization Registration Form found in the Student Organization Leader Resources Blackboard organization or by emailing involvement@HC.edu. - 2.
-Create a constitution detailing the workings of your organization.
-A template can be sent upon request. - 3.
-Secure an HCU faculty/staff advisor. - 4.
-Have at least 5-8 students interested in the organization development. - 5.
-All documents must be submitted to Student Involvement.
+Complete the New Organization Proposal Form.
+To obtain the proposal form please contact the Involvement Office by emailing involvement@HC.edu. - 2.
+Create a constitution detailing the purpose of your organization and how it will benefit the students of HCU.
+Bylaws stating the working and policies of your organization must also be included.
+Templates for the Constitution and Bylaws are included in the Proposal form. - 3.
+Secure an HCU faculty/staff advisor.

-- a.
+- 4. Have at least 5-8 students interested in the organization development. - 5.
+All documents must be submitted through the Proposal Form. - a.
 Student Involvement may request revisions or updates before submitting to Student Government Association. - 6.
 Petitioning organization representative(s) present a 2-3-minute presentation to SGA. - a.
 No more than 2-3 representatives needed to present. - 7.
 SGA will vote on organization approval and send recommendation to Student Involvement to be approved by the Director of Student Life. - 8.
-Recommendations will be sent to the Director of Student Life for final approvals.
-All academic organization's recommendations will be sent to the School/College Department Chair and Dean. - 9.
+Recommendations will be sent to the Director of Student Life for final approval.
+All academic organization recommendations will be sent to the School/College Department Chair and Dean. - 9.
 Student Involvement will send approval notification once the process is complete. - B. Additional Requirements - 1.
 Membership is limited to current HCU students, or combination of students, faculty, and/or staff. - 2.
 HCU complies with all applicable federal and state non-discrimination laws and does not engage in prohibited discrimination on the basis of race, color, nationality, or ethnic origin, age, or disability in either employment or the provision of services.
 Therefore, membership in an organization cannot be discriminatory. - 3.
 The petitioning group's purpose, actions, or activities do not conflict with the Christian or educational missions of the University; in particular, they do not conflict with the Preamble or the University's bylaws. - 4.
 The petitioning group can meet three (3) times to create a constitution and bylaws, gain student interest, and to secure a faculty/staff advisor. - 5.
 If the group is granted recognition, the three (3) highest ranking officers must attend all organization trainings and risk management trainings scheduled by Student Involvement. - C. Greek Organizations: The HCU Expansion Policies for Greek Organizations may be obtained through Student Involvement.